angelxuanchang/nlp-class/hw3.md

 ## The Challenge

-Your task is to _improve the accuracy as much as possible while keeping the hyperparameters used in the default solution for the phrasal chunker_.
-The score is explained in detail in the Accuracy section below.
-With substantial computational resources and using large pre-trained models (which are beyond the scope of this homework) the [state of the art accuracy on this dataset](https://nlpprogress.com/english/shallow_syntax.html) has reached an F1-score above 97.5 percent.
+Your task is to _improve the performance as much as possible while keeping the hyperparameters used in the default solution for the phrasal chunker_.
+The score is explained in detail in the "Check your performance" section below.
+With substantial computational resources and using large pre-trained models (which are beyond the scope of this homework) the [state of the art performance on this dataset](https://nlpprogress.com/english/shallow_syntax.html) has reached an F1-score above 97.5 percent.